Spin art: Techniques

 To create spin art, an artist initially decorates or drips paint onto a canvas.
 The canvas can be anything; however, the most common form of canvas is a small rectangular piece of cardboard.
 Before the paint on the canvas dries, the artist secures the canvas to a platform that can be rotated at high speed.
 Once the canvas is secure, the artist can then begin spinning the canvas.
 Most spinning platforms are electrical or battery operated, with more elaborate platforms enabling the artist to vary the rotational speed.

 As the canvas rotates, centrifugal forces draw the wet paint outwards, creating intricate designs.
 The artist can drip more paint onto the canvas while it is spinning, thus layering paints on top of each other, creating different effects.
 Using different colors, a skilled spin artist can blend colors together into subtle designs.
 At any point during this process, the artist can stop the spinning platform to view the canvas.
 Since the canvas is usually rotating at a high rate, it is difficult if not impossible to view the image on the canvas until the platform has stopped spinning, thus creating a sense of surprise and uncertainty during the creation process.

 Fine art

-Since the 1960s spin art can be seen in the works of certain contemporary artists.
+Since the 1960s, spin art has been seen in the works of certain contemporary artists.
 The artists using this technique often reconfigure their own machines by incorporating a more powerful engine than those belonging to schools.